 I don’t know, it made me think of that, and I kind of believe in that.
 I found it really beautiful that it managed to expand my mind, to make me feel that I’m part of life and that even after human beings are gone, that there is meaning in our little contributions.

 Ms. Tippett: Sometimes, you are called — I don’t know if you refer to yourself this way — a “public health journalist,” in addition to being a physician, obviously.
 I’m starting to think of you — I like this language of “citizen scientist.”
 I kind of feel like “citizen physician” would be a good thing to call you.
 Do you like that?

 Dr. Gawande: The word that I really liked, you used, was “citizen.”
-And what I’m partly trying to do is open the portal both ways, that the world of what happens to you, in the course of our average, currently 80-plus-year existence, is one where the people that are part of that relationship on the clinical side are also people themselves who are journeying through that pathway.
-And — I’m fumbling for this a little bit, but the sense that the portal that I hope I open is that I’m speaking not only as a physician to the outside world, but I’m also opening the outside world to us as physicians and nurses and others, to think of ourselves as just citizens and to break down that inside/outside and to make it all kind of seamless.
-And it’s a sensibility, more than anything I’m trying to make happen.
+What I’m partly trying to do is open the portal both ways, that the world of what happens to you in the course of our average, currently, 80-plus-year existence, is one where the people that are part of that relationship on the clinical side are also people themselves who are journeying through that pathway.
+I’m fumbling for this a little bit, but the sense that the portal that I hope I open is that I’m speaking not only as a physician to the outside world, but I’m also opening the outside world to us as physicians and nurses and others, to think of ourselves as just citizens and to break down that inside/outside and to make it all kind of seamless.
+It’s a sensibility, more than anything I’m trying to make happen.

 Ms. Tippett: Yeah, it’s a porousness, though, too, and it’s a conversation that you’re curating, making possible.

 Dr. Gawande: Yeah, and the sense of — I like getting down into the microscopic of the real stories of what happens when human beings care for one another and enter into these kinds of relationships, and you see everything that flows through there: money and jealousy and politics and misunderstanding and conversation, et cetera.